 - Get online

 It’s never too early to start seeking out sponsorship, so even if your event isn’t till next year, the sooner you start telling people about it, the more you can raise in awareness and funds.
-Get yourself set up on a fundraising platform like Just Giving or Virgin Money – it’s easy to set up a personal page for your challenge, and you can add photos and tell your own story to make it even more compelling.
+Get yourself set up on a fundraising platform like Just Giving – it’s easy to set up a personal page for your challenge, and you can add photos and tell your own story to make it even more compelling.

 - Set yourself a target